delta003/distributed_chaos/README.md

 ```
 brew install cmake openssl boost gcc
 ```
-- Use cpp/start.sh and cpp/stop.sh to create/destroy nodes and bootstrap servers.
+- Use cpp/start.sh and cpp/stop.sh to create or destroy nodes and bootstrap servers.